Blog

 How long can you receive workers' comp benefits in Texas?

 In Texas, most workers' compensation income benefits have a maximum duration of 401 weeks from the date of injury for temporary and impairment income benefits.
-However, injured workers who sustain a severe disability — meeting the threshold for Lifetime Income Benefits — may receive ongoing benefits without a time limit for the duration of the disability.
-Medical benefits, including home health care, are covered for as long as the treatment is certified as medically necessary for the compensable injury, regardless of how long after the injury date care is required.
+Injured workers who sustain a severe disability meeting the threshold for Lifetime Income Benefits may receive ongoing benefits without a time limit.
+Medical benefits — including home health care under an Old Republic workers comp policy — are covered for as long as the treatment is certified as medically necessary for the compensable injury.
 Duration limits vary by benefit type and are governed by the Texas Department of Insurance, Division of Workers' Compensation.

 How do I contact workers' comp in Texas?

 The Texas Department of Insurance, Division of Workers' Compensation (TDI-DWC) is the regulatory body overseeing workers' comp in Texas.
 You can reach them at 1-800-252-7031.
 For Old Republic Insurance specifically, the injured worker or their provider contacts the adjuster or nurse case manager assigned to the claim.
-The claim number is typically found on the initial notice letter sent to the injured worker after the employer filed the First Report of Injury.
-BrightStar Care of Burleson's intake team can assist with locating the correct Old Republic contact once we know the claim number.
+The claim number is typically found on the initial notice letter sent after the employer filed the First Report of Injury.
+Our intake team can help locate the correct Old Republic contact once we have the claim number.

 What are the Lifetime Income Benefits for workers' comp in Texas?